Grummus/spigotti/README.md

 -Change the 'serverdir' variable in minecraftserver.sh to where you want your minecraft server to be
 -Run 'chmod +x install.sh'
 -Run ./install.sh
--Enter the serverdir you used before, the server type, and the Minecraft version

 When you SSH onto your server just run 'minecraftserver' and it'll do the rest ;)